It's Rush Limbaugh and this, the Excellence in Broadcasting Network.

 And you're right.

-I love your your line.
+I love your line.

 Well, thanks.

-Biggest legislative Turkey of our lifetime, right here at our table.
+Biggest legislative turkey of our lifetime, right here at our table.

 I think it probably is.